Practicing Place Command

-Saber Practicing Place Command on the rocks, I think the place command is a very important aspect of Saber’s training.
+Practicing Place Command as above with Saber on the rocks, I think that the place command is a very important aspect of Saber’s training.
 This text explains exactly why.

 The Place Exercise